imgproxy/imgproxy/README.md

 imgproxy protects you from so-called image bombs.
 Here is how you can specify maximum image dimensions and resolution which you consider reasonable:

-* `IMGPROXY_ALLOW_ORIGIN` - when set, enables CORS headers with provided origin.
-CORS headers are disabled by default.
 * `IMGPROXY_MAX_SRC_DIMENSION` — the maximum dimensions of the source image, in pixels, for both width and height.
 Images with larger real size will be rejected.
 Default: `8192`;
 * `IMGPROXY_MAX_SRC_RESOLUTION` — the maximum resolution of the source image, in megapixels.
 Images with larger real size will be rejected.
 Default: `16.8`;

 You can also specify a secret to enable authorization with the HTTP `Authorization` header:

 * `IMGPROXY_SECRET` — the authorization token.
 If specified, request should contain the `Authorization: Bearer %secret%` header;

+imgproxy doesn't send CORS headers by default.
+To enable CORS headers, specify allowed origin:

+* `IMGPROXY_ALLOW_ORIGIN` - when set, enables CORS headers with provided origin.
+CORS headers are disabled by default.

+When you use imgproxy in development, it would be useful to ignore SSL verification:

+* `IMGPROXY_IGNORE_SSL_VERIFICATION` - when true, disables SSL verification, so imgproxy can be used in development with self-signed SSL certificates.

 #### Compression